 If the aforementioned traditional treatments do not work, the dentist may do one or more of the following:

-- Transcutaneous electrical nerve stimulation (TENS) This treatment uses low-intensity electrical currents to relieve pain by relaxing the jaw joint and facial muscles.
+TENS . transcutaneous electrical nerve stimulation This treatment uses low-intensity electric currents to relieve pain by relaxing the jaw joint and facial muscles.
 This treatment can be performed in a dentist's office or at home.

-A local anesthetic, such as lidocaine, that blocks pain receptors in the muscles.
+A local anesthetic such as lidocaine, which blocks pain receptors in the muscles.